Scotch Bonnet Storage Hacks

 • It also has immunity-boosting effects to protect you from the cold and flu.

 I always use these for Leftover Fried Rice, Jollof Rice, and Moi Moi!
-To experience the heat of this pepper every day, check out these simple ways to store it!
+The flavor it adds is truly incredible.
+To experience the heat of this pepper every day, let’s dive into the four ways you can store them!

 scotch bonnet storage